MokhtarSMokhtar/MokhtarSMokhtar/README.md

 # Hi there, I'm Mokhtar 👋

 Welcome to my GitHub!
 I'm a **Software Developer** with a passion for building scalable, high-performance systems.
-I love working on backend architecture, optimizing databases, and occasionally diving into full-stack development.
+I love working on the backend architecture, optimizing databases, and occasionally diving into full-stack development.
 My goal is to create solutions that make people's lives easier while writing clean, efficient code.

 ---

 ## 👨‍💻 What I’m Working On:
 - At **Jobrock**, I’m enhancing the recruiting process with **Generative AI** features that help recruiters create and configure prompts.
-- In the past, I helped **FreePl** Create and enhance supply chain project.
+- In the past, I helped **FreePl** Create and enhance supply chain projects.
 - For **Kapreet**, I built a vehicle maintenance management dashboard, allowing companies to track services and help drivers find service stations quickly.

 ---